Prof Stephen Hallett featured guest on US disability rights podcast network

 Professor Hallett, who is also the Project Manager of the East Asia disability rights project, U-LEAD Rights Forum, was sharing the perspectives of disabled individuals, with co-guests Michael Stein, the executive director of the Harvard Law School Project on Disability and Elsa Sjunneson, a deafblind disability rights activist and science fiction writer.

-In the podcast, Stephen, who is registered blind, spoke of his early life in South Africa and his experiences of the treatment of disability in China, where he visited for a year in during his degree at Leeds, as the guest discussed disabled culture and attitudes across the world.
+In the podcast, Stephen, who is registered blind, spoke of his early life in South Africa and his concern for the rights of people with disabilities in China, where he lived for over thirty years after completing his degree in Chinese Studies at Leeds.
+Guests to the podcast also discussed culture and attitudes to disability across the world.

 Entitled is produced with the support of University of Chicago Law School and Yale Law School, and is part of the award winning University of Chicago Podcast Network.